Solving the mystery of stem cell aging

 Karolinska Institutet (KI) is Sweden’s single largest center of medical academic research and consistently ranked amongst the world’s best medical schools.
 We are located at the HERM – Department of Medicine that conducts biomedical research at the international research front.

-Join our dynamic research team at the University of Helsinki exploring the impact of cellular enlargement on stem cell function during aging.
-View our open positions at: jobs.helsinki.fi
+We are hiring two Postdocs and 2 PhDs.
+Join our dynamic research team at University of Helsinki and Karolinska Institute exploring the impact of cellular enlargement on stem cell function and metabolism during aging.
+View the open positions at this link: jobs.helsinki.fi

 Cellular enlargement - A new hallmark of aging?
 We highlight the “hidden” connection between cell size and aging-related pathologies in many cell types.